Schedule an Advising Appointment

 - DOUBLE MAJORS: If you are a double major/minor, please schedule your appointment with the advisor who works with the program you have the most questions about.

-- STUDENTS NOT IN GOOD ACADEMIC STANDING: If you have been dismissed, are in jeopardy of dismissal, on academic probation (overall GPA below 2.0), or are re-entering the university after having been away for a year or longer, call (616) 331-6025 or stop by the PCEC Student Advising Center (EC 101) to schedule an appointment.
+- RETURNING STUDENTS: If you have been dismissed or are re-entering the university after having been away for a year or longer, call (616) 331-6025 or stop by the PCEC Student Advising Center (EC 101) to schedule an appointment.
 Please do not make an appointment online.

 - TRANSFER STUDENTS: If you are an incoming transfer student, please do not schedule an appointment but instead schedule your transfer advising and registration session as outlined in your acceptance letter.